Full time

 Creative Writing is an increasingly popular subject at degree level and beyond.

-It assists students to develop their passion for creative expression into successful writing (and we encourage and equip our graduates to publish their work).
+It assists students in developing their passion for creative expression into successful writing (and we encourage and equip our graduates to publish their work).

 It also supports independent writing projects that require both flexibility and sustained, self-motivated research - excellent training for a range of working lives and the bedrock of any entrepreneurial career.